TomasVotruba/tomasvotruba.com/source/_posts/2016-09-09-how-to-write-open-source-in-php-1-create-a-repository.md

 #### 1. Setup repository

-    # create an empty repository git repostiry
+Create an empty repository git repository

     git init

-    # add ONLINE address where we want publish your code
+Add ONLINE address where we want publish your code

     git remote add origin git@github.com:TomasVotruba/OpenSourcePackageDemo.git

 #### 2. Add some code

-    # create a file README.md and add "# OpenSourcePackageDemo" in it; this is just command line for geeks
-    # I do this manually in my PHPStorm of cource
+Create a file README.md and add "Unziping Package" in it (this is just command line for geeks, I do this manually in my PHPStorm of course)

-    echo "# OpenSourcePackageDemo" >> README.md
+    echo "Unziping Package" >> README.md

-    #* tell git you want him to NOTICE this file to be added later
+Tell git to NOTICE this file to be added later

     git add README.md

-    #* group all added files to single COMMIT (group of changes)
+Group all NOTICED files to single COMMIT (group of changes)

     git commit -m "first commit"

-    #* send all those COMMITS online, now your local system and Github repository are synced 1:1
+Send ALL COMMITS online.
+Now your local system and Github repository are synced 1:1

     git push -u origin master

 <a name="your-code-is-online"></a>